ucisharadlab/nomad_farml/README.md

 ### Step 2: Upload Data & Train

 1. Click **"Choose File"** and select a CSV file.
 The target variable (the class label) should be the second-to-last column.
+The smallest dataset(smaller models) is available as part of this repository.
 2. Click **"Upload and Train"**.
 3. The system will train all models in your list and display the "Individual Model Performance" table, showing the baseline results.

 ### Step 3: Configure & Run the Simulation

 Once the models are trained, this section appears.
+The values are pre-selected to demonstrate NOMAD effectively on a laptop with basic compute power.

 1.  **Role Model:** Select your best-performing (and likely most expensive) model from the dropdown.
 This is the benchmark NOMAD will be measured against.
 2.  **Epsilon (ε):** Set your tolerance.
-A value of `0.05` means you're willing to accept an accuracy that is at most 5% worse than the Role Model's *if* it results in a cost saving.
+A value of `0.2` means you're willing to accept an accuracy that is at most 20% worse than the Role Model's *if* it results in a cost saving.
 3.  **Workload Phases (Optional):** To simulate specific scenarios, define one or more phases.
 For each, set the **Duration** (number of events) and the **Target Class Distribution** (the percentage of each class).
 If you leave this empty, the simulation will run on the test data split.
 4. Click **"Run NOMAD Simulation"**.